2sic/2sxc/ToSIC_SexyContent/Docs-Generator/how-to/razor/edit.toolbar.md

 This example will prefill the title, the color and in the link field add a reference to the current page.

-TODO: get more examples with prefilling
-* a related entity (like a category)
-* a date

 ## Multiple Entities Prefil
 For this you must simply provide an array of strings, like this:
 ```Razor